tendermint/go-amino/README.md

 This software implements Go bindings for the Wire encoding protocol.

 Wire is an object encoding specification.
 It's like Protobuf3+RLP with native JSON support for that extra developer friendliness.
+The goal of Wire is to bring parity between the most popular modern language's natural object-oriented featureset and a common binary encoding protocol.

-(CAVEAT: we're still building out the ecosystem.
+(CAVEAT: we're still building out the ecosystem, which is currently most developed in Golang.
+But Wire is not just for Golang.
 If you'd like to contribute by creating supporting libraries in various languages from scratch or by adapting existing Protobuf3 libraries, please contact us via the Github issue system!)

 ## Why Wire?